Sarra1985/got-learn-Front/README.md

 # GOT-Learn-Front
+Hello, dear contributor, nice to meet you ! 👋

 This is the source code of GOT Learn interface, provided by data from GOT-Learn-API project (https://github.com/GuildOpenTech/got-learn-API)

+This project is build with [React](https://fr.react.dev/) and TypeScript.

 ## Before you start
 👋 Hello, dear contributor, nice to meet you !